Cover photo

 K: You moved to Chicago when you were 18, right?
 Where did you move from?

-C: Kansas City, Missouri - just about 500 miles southwest of here, roughly.
+C: Kansas City, Missouri - about 500 miles southwest of here, roughly.
 I grew up there and got into dance music there.
-I had big Jazz influences, as Kansas City is a really big Jazz city.
+I had big Jazz influences, as Kansas City is a big Jazz city.
 Around the time I was finishing high school, I felt like I reached the ceiling there and I wanted to be somewhere else.

 K: Yeah.